ahachani/kraftwerk/README.md

  - Drivers over 25 visiting a bar more than once a month (Acceptance rate of  69.52 %)
  - Drivers who went to a bar more than 3 times a month (Acceptance rate of 76.88%)

-### Hypotheses and Acceptance Rates for "Coffee House" coupon
+### Hypotheses and Acceptance Rates for "Coffee House" coupons
 #### Hypothesis: Drivers accepting CoffeeHouse coupons might be influenced by factors like age, marital status, and frequency of visits.
 #### Acceptance rate for drivers who go to CoffeeHouse:
   Based on the observations, The drivers who accepted the Coffee House coupons are most likely either (for Acceptance rate more than 50%):